light-mode-image

 + val platformConfig = PlatformConfiguration(

-+ tenantUrl = "https://your-tenant.vii.mattr.global",
++ tenantHost = URL("https://your-tenant.vii.mattr.global"),

-+ appIdentifier = "1ef1f867-20b4-48ea-aec1-bea7aff4964c"
++ applicationId = "1ef1f867-20b4-48ea-aec1-bea7aff4964c"

 + )

-+ MobileCredentialHolder.initialize(context, instanceId, platformConfig)
++ MobileCredentialHolder.initialize(context, instanceId, platformConfiguration = platformConfig)

-• tenantUrl: The URL of your MATTR VII tenant where your holder application is configured.
+• tenantHost: The URL of your MATTR VII tenant where your holder application is configured.

-Handle new Wallet Attestation error modes
+Handle new error cases

 Update client_id configuration

 Previously, the client_id passed to retrieveCredentials was not shared with the issuer during the pre-authorized code flow, so any value would work.
-This is no longer the case — the SDK now presents the client_id to the issuer as part of wallet attestation, and the issuer validates it against its list of trusted wallet providers.
+This is no longer the case.
+The SDK now presents the client_id to the issuer as part of wallet attestation, and the issuer validates it against its list of trusted wallet providers.

 To prepare for this change: